-Fig. 27 Cracked Moment Of Inertia Of Prismatic Sections
+Fig. 27 Cracked Moment of Inertia of Prismatic Sections

 MDOF Analysis

 The multi degree of freedom (MDOF) analysis is permitted for structural systems which cannot be analysed using the simplified SDOF analysis, provided the expected failure mechanism under blast load can adequately be represented using the MDOF model representation.